Get a divorce

 Step 5.
 Receive your divorce judgement

-If your divorce is approved a justice of the court will sign your Divorce Judgement form (0.1 MB).
+If your divorce is approved a justice of the court will sign your Divorce Judgement form (PDF, 0.1 MB).

 This form will be mailed to you.